KamilSiwek/area-calculator/README.md

 Package to:
 * calculate area and circumference points of takes location.
 * calculate distance betweet points of takes location.
-* checking if the point is in a given area having regard to the earth model (default WGS84)
+* checking if the point is in a given area.

+having regard to the earth model (default WGS84)

 ## Technologies